-But there is an alternative -- one that can give individuals greater meaning in their lives and, at the same time, preserve the essence of Democracy.
+S. mill - Let a manhau wither to do for force untry + he shall have to Dove for it - We must search for But there is an afternative one that can give 5 individuals greater meaning in their lives and, at the same time, preserve the essence of Democracy.

-This alternative is found in a single word: participation -- a challenge to our democratic system no less than the one posed by the great depression.
+This alternative is found in a single word: participation -- a shallenge to our democratic system no less than the one posed by the great depression.

 Some will say that this is too simple and obvious.

 Perhaps.
 But the undeniable fact is that in today's world the chance to take part in society and government is limited indeed.
 The forms of participation have expanded manyfold, as barriers preventing access to social and political institutions have been lowered.
 More people vote; more people go to college; more people are able to travel and communicate with others.

-Yet the substance of participation - a sense of being able to have a say in what happens - seems to have remained the province of a very few.
+Yet the substance of participation -- a sense of being able to have a say in what happens -- seems to have remained the province of a very few.
 The question remains, how can the powerless share in power?
-How can the governed give their consent or exercise their right or dissent?
+How can the governed give their consent or excercise their right of dissent?

 We need first to gain a more accurate view of the individual's role in our mass society.
-Few of us can be satisfied if we are continually judging ourselves - and being judged - by standards encompassing two-hundred million people, and it may be difficult to find meaning in what we do, if only certain problems or activities are said to be worthwhile or glamorous - or if we take too seriously that "where the action is" we aren't and perhaps rightly so.
+Few of us can be satisfied if we are continually judging ourselves - and being judged -- by standards encompassing two-hundred million people, and it may be difficult to find meaning in what we do, if only certain problems or activities are said to be worthwhile or glamorous -- or if we take too seriously what others think of our concerns.
+Too often we discover that "where the action is". . . we aren't. . . and perhaps and arturless are said to be worthwhile or glamous.